SichangHe/prev_DKU_signature_work/proposal/outcomes.md

 all under the MIT license.
 All the parts should be well-documented and provide clear APIs.

+## A LiveView Experiment

+Phoenix LiveView is a relatively new concept, so testing out whether it works well for building a forum is a good reference for how mature it is.

 ## System Design Experience

 During the design and development of the server,